 Figure 7.
-Connection of relay
+Connection of current output

-6.4.2 Connection of Output
+6.3.2 Connection of Voltage Output

 Figure 8.
-Connection of output
+Connection of voltage output

-6.5 Quick Connector
+6.4 Quick Connector

-Quick Connector is a unique feature of modules that allows for quickly connecting a group of devices with a flat ribbon cable.
-Thanks to this solution, it is enough to connect power and RS485 communication to one of the devices in the group, and the others will be powered and communicated with ribbon cable.
+The Quick Connector is a unique feature of modules that allows for quickly connecting a group of devices with a flat ribbon cable.
+Thanks to this solution, it is enough to connect power an RS485 communication to one of the devices in the group, and the others will be powered and communicated with ribbon cable.

 The Quick Connector is sufficient to connect up to 10 devices next to each other.
 It is important that the various types of modules in the SfAR-S family can be connected with the ribbon cable.

 Figure 9.
-Quick connector
+Quick Connector